 A non-AP MLD may operate in the enhanced multi-link multi-radio (EMLMR) mode on a specified set of the enabled links between the non-AP MLD and its associated AP MLD. (name of the mode is TBD) The specified set of the enabled links in which the EMLMR mode is applied is called EMLMR links.

-An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR mode subfield of the TBD Capabilities element, which is an MLD level capabilities element, to 1; otherwise, the MLD shall set the EMLMR mode subfield to 0.
+An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR mode subfield of the TBD Capabilities element, which indicates MLD level capabilities, to 1; otherwise, the MLD shall set the EMLMR mode subfield to 0.

-A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Rx NSS subfield of TBD element to dot11SupportedEMLMRRxNSS.

-A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Tx NSTS subfield of TBD element to dot11SupportedEMLMRTxNSTS.
+A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall set both the EMLMR Rx NSS subfield of TBD element to dot11SupportedEMLMRRxNSS and the EMLMR Tx NSTS subfield of TBD element to dot11SupportedEMLMRTxNSTS.

 A non-AP MLD operates in the EMLMR mode by TBD signaling.

-When a non-AP MLD operates in the EMLMR mode, after initial frame exchange on the EMLMR links, the non-AP MLD shall be able to support the following until the end of the frame exchange sequence:
+When a non-AP MLD operates in the EMLMR mode, after initial frame exchange on the EMLMR links, the non-AP MLD shall be able to support the following until the end of the frame exchange sequence initiated by the initial frame exchange:

-Receive PPDUs with a number of spatial streams, NSS, as indicated in the EMLMR Rx NSS subfield of TBD element at a time on the link that initial frame exchange was made.
+Receive PPDUs with the number of spatial streams as indicated in the EMLMR Rx NSS subfield of TBD element at a time on the link that initial frame exchange was made.

-Transmit PPDUs with a number of space-time streams, NSTS, as indicated in the EMLMR Tx NSTS subfield of TBD element at a time on the link that initial frame exchange was made.
+Transmit PPDUs with the number of space-time streams as indicated in the EMLMR Tx NSTS subfield of TBD element at a time on the link that initial frame exchange was made.

 After the end of the frame exchange sequence, each STA of the non-AP MLD in the EMLMR mode shall be able to receive PPDU, subject to its spatial stream capabilities (see 9.4.2.55.4 (Supported MCS Set field) and 9.4.2.157.3 (Supported VHTMCS and NSS Set field)) and operating mode (see 11.41 (Notification of operating mode changes)).